snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/migration-guides/migration-guide-from-version-5-x-to-6-0/index.md

 ### New events

-The screen engagement ADD LINK feature adds new events for both iOS and Android.
-For iOS only, there are new events (and a new demo app) for visionOS ADD LINK.
+The [screen engagement](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/screen-tracking/index.md#screen-engagement-tracking) feature adds new events for both iOS and Android.
+For iOS only, there are new events (and a new demo app) for [visionOS](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/visionos/index.md).
 For Android, the `PageView` event has been restored, after accidental deprecation in v5.

 ### Cross-navigation tracking

-Decorate URIs with user and session information in both trackers using the new `CrossDeviceParameterConfiguration`.
-ADD LINK This is the equivalent of cross-domain tracking for web.
+Decorate URIs with [user and session information](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/session-tracking/index.md#decorating-outgoing-links-using-cross-navigation-tracking) in both trackers using the new `CrossDeviceParameterConfiguration`.
+This is the equivalent of cross-domain tracking for web.

 ### Access to `EventStore` in iOS tracker